SpaceXpanse/SpeXID/doc/rpc.md

 Here, the placeholders have the following meanings:

-- **`CHAIN`** defines on which chain (`main`, `test` or `regtest`) the XID daemon is running.
+- **`CHAIN`** defines on which chain (`main`, `test` or `regtest`) the SpeXID daemon is running.
-- **`STATE`** is the current syncing state of the XID daemon.
+- **`STATE`** is the current syncing state of the SpeXID daemon.
 It is typically `catching-up` while the daemon is still syncing or `up-to-date` if it is synced to the latest block.
 - **`BLOCK`** is the block hash to which the current state corresponds.
 - **`HEIGHT`** is the block height of the current state.

-This is useful as the cheapest possible way to query the XID process about its health and state, without the need to extract any extra game-state data.
+This is useful as the cheapest possible way to query the SpeXID process about its health and state, without the need to extract any extra game-state data.

 #### <a id="getcurrentstate">`getcurrentstate`</a>

-This method returns general state information of XID similar to [`getnullstate`](#getnullstate), but also includes the [full state](#json-full) in an extra `gamestate` field.
+This method returns general state information of SpeXID similar to [`getnullstate`](#getnullstate), but also includes the [full state](#json-full) in an extra `gamestate` field.

 #### `waitforchange`

-This method blocks until the state of the XID daemon changes (typically because a new block has been processed).
+This method blocks until the state of the SpeXID daemon changes (typically because a new block has been processed).
 It returns the *block hash* of the new best block as string.

 In exceptional situations, this method may also return JSON `null` instead, if no new best block is known.
-This happens if the connected XAYA Core daemon does not even have blocks until the initial state of XID yet.
+This happens if the connected SpaceXpanse Core daemon does not even have blocks until the initial state of SpeXID yet.

 #### `stop`

-This is a JSON-RPC *notification* and simply requests the XID daemon to shut down cleanly.
+This is a JSON-RPC *notification* and simply requests the SpeXID daemon to shut down cleanly.

 ### Data Retrieval

-In addition to the generic [`getcurrentstate`](#getcurrentstate) method which returns the full game state, XID also exposes more specific methods for retrieving certain parts of the game state.
+In addition to the generic [`getcurrentstate`](#getcurrentstate) method which returns the full game state, SpeXID also exposes more specific methods for retrieving certain parts of the game state.
 Where possible, these methods should be used, as they allow more efficient access to the required data.